mrchrisster/MiSTer_SAM/README.md

 **MiSTer SAM puts all your games on display to enjoy whenever your MiSTer is idle**

 ## About
-Like a screen saver, MiSTer SAM monitors your MiSTer for activity.
-When the MiSTer is idle, SAM starts a random game.
+Like a screen saver, MiSTer SAM comes on when your MiSTer is idle.
+That's when SAM will launch a random game from your library.
 After a short time SAM starts another.
 And another.
 Games can be played in Attract Mode.
 When you push a button, press a key, or move the mouse SAM stops loading games until your MiSTer goes idle again.

 ## Installation
 - Copy `MiSTer_SAM_on.sh` to your MiSTer's `/media/fat/Scripts` directory - *that's it!*